subhranildas/CUDA_Playground/Problems_Projects/AES/Docs/README.md

 - `main.cu` demonstrates a round-trip: encrypt then decrypt using the CUDA wrappers.

 Security note: ECB mode is insecure for most uses — this project uses ECB for simple testing and correctness verification.
 For real workloads, prefer `CTR`, `GCM` or authenticated modes.

----

-**Troubleshooting**

-- nvcc errors: confirm CUDA toolkit is installed and `nvcc` is on PATH.
-On Windows ensure Visual Studio Build Tools are available.
-- Linker errors: make sure `sources.mk` is included by `Makefile` (it is in this project).
-If you change linkage or add files, run `make clean` before rebuilding.
-- If tests fail, run the CPU AES reference (`aes_encrypt_ecb`, `aes_decrypt_ecb`) to isolate whether the issue is in the CUDA path or the reference implementation.

----

-**Adding test vectors**

-- Add new test cases to `CODE/tests/src/test_aes_ecb.cpp`.
-The tests use known-answer vectors (KATs) and multi-block round-trips.